-This webinar explored ways of empowering and culturally appropriate smoking cessation support for Indigenous women.
+This webinar will explore the importance of empowering and culturally appropriate smoking cessation support for Indigenous women.

 Indigenous women are highly motivated to quit smoking during pregnancy.
 However, very few of them remain abstinent after childbirth.
 This webinar will present results from research that explored factors that influence Indigenous women’s smoking behaviour during pregnancy and postpartum periods using a socioecological model.
 The results revealed that smoking cessation care was more helpful for Indigenous women when it was informative and empowering.
 Such care provisions, however, were limited by time, low presence of the Indigenous workforce, and dedicated funding.
 Therefore, systemic changes are required to help Indigenous women to quit smoking during pregnancy and the postpartum periods, and maintain abstinence in the long term.